GHOSTWORKS MARINE, INC.

 Under the CPRA, California residents have the right to request that we disclose certain information about our collection and use of Personal Information over the last twelve (12) months.
 Once we receive and confirm your verifiable consumer request, in which we may have to gather further identifiable information in order to confirm your identity, we will disclose to you the following:

-If we disclose your Personal Information for a business purpose, identifying the Personal Information categories
+- If we disclose your Personal Information for a business purpose, identifying the Personal Information categories disclosed.

 Upon receiving a verifiable access request, we will deliver the accompanying information to you in a portable, easily readable electronic format.